 Cami Téllez, CEO of Parade

 Musical routine: My music is equally intense from the beginning to the end of the day.
 I’m quarantined in Hollywood right now, and I like geographic-specific music when I’m in L.A.
-Kim Petras’s music is so decadent and fun, especially “Hills” with Baby E and her newest single, “Malibu”—these songs really make me wish I could wear something asymmetrical and sheer to a house party.
+Kim Petras’s work is so decadent and fun, especially “Hills” with Baby E and “Malibu”—these songs really make me wish I could wear something asymmetrical and sheer to a house party.

 Go-to tunes: I’ve been listening to a lot of post-punk stuff like New Order and the Cure because it makes me feel safe and it’s music I grew up listening to—New Order’s Power, Corruption, Lies is still the best album (and the Peter Saville cover is an absolute work of art).
 “Blue Monday” is my favorite track.
 I also listen to a lot of rappers from Atlanta, because I’m a big trap fan—my absolutely favorite album is Future’s HNDRXX.

 Musical routine: I love tuning into Latin music after work; it makes my home feel like home and puts an end to the work vibe.
 It’s nice to have that contrast.

 Go-to tunes: I actually love to just tune into some preexisting playlists, as it removes the need for active choices, which I feel like I have enough of in my workday.

 On repeat: South American folk is one of my favorites, and I also love Spotify’s own playlist, Bossa Nova Dinner, for prepping food and hosting.

 Musical routine: I have music playing most of the day, which ranges from Carnatic (classical South Indian) to country (I grew up in Texas!), but it’s usually quieter in the background.
 To unwind after the day, I usually listen to something more jazzy—lately it’s been Disney and Broadway show tunes.